 The holidays should be a happy time, but for many of us they are often filled with stress.
 This time of year can be particularly stressful for teachers.
-Administrators and teachers need to find fun, worthwhile activities to beat the tension during the holidays.
+Administrators and educators could all appreciate an opportunity to participate in activities to beat tension during the holidays.
 The following are 5 great ways to spread holiday cheer at school.

 1. Have a Decorating Day